This post contains affiliate links. Clicking on the links and making Amazon purchases help support my family. Thank you!

 Known as “Spring Festival” in China, Chinese New Year is the longest and most important festivity in the Chinese calendar.
-This year, Chinese New Year falls on January 31st and is the year of the horse.
+This year, Chinese New Year begins on February 19th and is the year of the sheep.

 Learning about other cultures and traditions is engaging, high-interest, and fun for children and families.
 I have compiled a list of books, recipes, activities, crafts, and printables to help you celebrate and learn about Chinese New Year.

 Celebrate Chinese New Year through quality children’s literature!

 Children LOVE lift the flap books.
 Hold the interest of those with shorter attention spans while introducing the holiday through bright pictures and an overview of what the celebration looks like through the eyes of a child.

 This is one of my favorite books that introduces Chinese New Year.
 Children will be introduced to several components of the celebration, but will also have an opportunity to consider ethics, problem solving, finances, generosity, poverty, etc. This is a fantastic read.